 This blog post will discuss the causes of hair loss around the eyes in dogs, as well as the symptoms and treatments that can help you get your pup back to feeling its best.

-Why is My Dog Losing Hair Around His Eyes?
+Causes Of Dog Losing Hair Around Eyes

 1. Demodicosis